-We have financed our company through the private sales of Marchex securities in January through May of 2003, which resulted in total proceeds of approximately \$20.3 million.
-Primarily from such proceeds, we have funded our business operations and the acquisitions of Enhance Interactive and TrafficLeader.
+We initially financed our company through the private sales of Marchex securities in January through May of 2003, which resulted in total proceeds of approximately \$20.3 million.
+Primarily from such proceeds, we funded our early business operations and the acquisitions of Enhance Interactive and TrafficLeader.
 The acquisition of Enhance Interactive amounted to \$13.3 million in net cash consideration and the acquisition of TrafficLeader amounted to \$3.2 million in net cash consideration.
-As of March 31, 2004, we had cash and cash equivalents of \$6.5 million.
-As of March 31, 2004, we had contractual obligations of \$3.1 million of which \$2.9 million is for rent under our facility leases.
-As of March 31, 2004, we had \$21.8 million outstanding of Series A redeemable convertible preferred stock which on April 5, 2004, converted into Class B common stock and are now included as components of stockholders' equity.

-On April 5, 2004, we completed an IPO of 4.6 million shares of Class B common stock.
-The proceeds received in the second quarter of fiscal 2004 from the stock offering, net of cash offering expenses, were \$27.2 million.
-Proceeds have been or will be used to pay for product and business development, acquisitions and strategic relationships, capital expenditures, personnel, facilities, earn-out obligations and working capital and other general corporate purposes.
+On April 5, 2004, we completed our IPO of 4.6 million shares of Class B common stock.
+The proceeds received in the second quarter of fiscal 2004 from the stock offering, net of cash offering expenses and underwriter discounts, were \$27.2 million.
+Net proceeds have been or will be used to pay for product and business development, acquisitions and strategic relationships, capital expenditures, personnel, facilities, earn-out obligations and working capital and other general corporate purposes.
+On April 5, 2004, all of our outstanding shares of Series A redeemable convertible preferred stock, with a value of \$21.8 million, were automatically converted into Class B common stock and are now included as components of stockholders' equity.